TwinDragon/AzurLane_comp/README.md

 | Mogami Kai | CA | <details><summary>Better than the Atago sisters.</summary>She makes HE guns actually work in your favor, and has a defense against AP ammo to boot.
 Hits hard, good armor, good boat to have in your fleet.</details>

 ## Royal Navy / HMS
+*Note: I will be redoing my HMS fleet at some point in the future.
+Though the girls are fine, but I'm going to do a complete overhaul of my HMS fleet for a better composition than what I have now.
+The reason is because back when I made this fleet, HMS didn't have that many good ships and this was well over a year ago.
+Now that a few events happened, more HMS ships are available, there are better possibilities now.*
 ### Meido
 | Name | Class | Reason
 | --- | --- | --- |